 Conquer Addiction has asked treatment centers who are tracking their success rates to submit a summary of their research results for our review at least once per year.
-An independent panel of prestigious judges rates each treatment center that claims to be doing outcomes research for the general adult population or for adolescents on a 1- to 5-star scale based upon the following:
+An independent panel of prestigious judges rates each treatment center that is doing outcomes research for the general adult population or for adolescents on a 1- to 5-star scale based upon the following:

 5-stars: At least 40% of the clients were reachable at one year & claimed to have met their drug & alcohol treatment goals in the previous 30 days.

 4-stars: At least 35% of the clients were reachable at one year & claimed to have met their drug & alcohol treatment goals in the previous 30 days.

 3-stars: At least 30% of the clients were reachable at one year & claimed to have met their drug & alcohol treatment goals in the previous 30 days.
-Under the assumption that only treatment center leaders who are reasonably confident that their success rates will be better than average will make the significant investment to do outcomes research, Conquer Addiction will also award 3 stars to centers for which we can verify that they started a legitimate outcomes research program within the last 14 months.
+Under the assumption that only treatment center leaders who are reasonably confident that their success rates will be better than average will make the significant investment to do outcomes research, Conquer Addiction will also award 3 stars to centers for which we can verify that they have started a legitimate outcomes research program within the last 14 months.

 2-stars: At least 25% of the clients were reachable at one year & claimed to have met their drug & alcohol treatment goals in the previous 30 days.

 1-star: At least 20% of the clients were reachable at one year & claimed to have met their drug & alcohol treatment goals in the previous 30 days.

-No stars: Either Conquer Addiction has not been able to verify that the center is scientifically measuring its success rates, or the treatment center told us they were measuring their outcomes and then never submitted their results.
+No stars: Either Conquer Addiction has not been able to verify that the center is scientifically measuring its success rates, or the treatment center has reported that they were measuring their outcomes and then never submitted their results.